 (12) Lighting or maintaining a fire or possessing or igniting any fireworks are prohibited.

 (B) The Parks, Open Space and Trails (POST) Committee, appointed by the City Manager, will normally review all grant applications, major construction improvements, master plan development, proposed trail projects affecting open space properties and make recommendations thereon to the City Manager or City Council, as appropriate.
-Although primary responsibility for recommendations on proposed acquisitions lies with the Open Space Advisory Board, the POST Committee may also review proposed acquisitions.
+Although primary responsibility for recommendations on proposed acquisitions lies with the Parks, Recreation, Libraries and Open Space Advisory Board, the POST Committee may also review proposed acquisitions.

 (C) It may be necessary to close an open space property temporarily, in order to protect a natural resource, for restoration purposes, or to make the property safe for public enjoyment.

 13-5-7: MAINTENANCE OF OPEN SPACE PROPERTY: (1855 1889 3455) The Department of Parks, Recreation and Libraries shall be responsible for the regular maintenance and operation of the open space properties, with funds made available in the City’s general operating budget and funds derived from the Open Space portion of the Parks, Open Space and Trails sales tax.

 13-5-8: DONATIONS TO OPEN SPACE PROGRAM: (1855 3455) The City of Westminster encourages residents of this community and other concerned persons or parties to donate certain lands or monies for use in the Open Space Program.
 City Council may by resolution accept such donated properties into the Open Space Program.